 | Optional DNS filtering | Yes | Varies |

-| Device provisioning | Token redemption | Username/password or app login |
+| Device provisioning | Token redemption, QR, or .conf | Username/password or app login |

 | Personal profile required to connect | None | Often yes |